Understanding the different types of love.

 • commitment.

 Finally, this is considered the ideal type of love.
 There is undoubtedly a spark, passion, closeness, friendship, and commitment.
-Yes, looks like we made it.
+Yes, it looks like we made it.

 Ronald E. Riggio also wrote an article for Psychology Today, “Which Type of Love Relationship Are You In?
 The three pillars of a good, loving, and lasting relationship in which he added one more type of love relationship to this theory.
 That is: